hellcatxrp/hybrid-crypto-trading-bot/README.md

 ## 🌟 What Makes This Bot Special

 This isn't just another trading bot.
+Genspark called it "Institutional Grade Excellence".
+Download it for free and give it a try on the Testnet.

 ## 🚀 Key Features